Nick Lay BEng MSc FRAeS – Branch President

 Ryan Potter – Early Careers Representative

 Ryan began working at Boscombe Down in 2014 when he started a 4-year apprenticeship in Aeronautical Engineering with QinetiQ.
 During his apprenticeship he has undertaken many theory and practical modules, and is now on the placement phase.
 He has worked in the hangars on several aircraft types, both fixed and rotary wing, as well as applying his skills to other office based roles and taking a secondment in the CEO’s office.
-Ryan will graduate from the apprenticeship in 2018.
+Ryan graduated from the apprenticeship in 2018.

-Ryan joined the branch committee in 2016 to fulfil the role of Membership Secretary.
+Ryan joined the branch committee in 2016 to fulfill the role of Membership Secretary.
 Since stepping down from this role he remains on the committee as a crucial link between the RAeS and the Early Careers community.
 Outside of work Ryan is a keen musician and plays regular live gigs in several bands.

 Andrew was born and raised in East Sussex, joining the Royal Navy direct from school in 1967,enjoying travel world wide.
 He left the Navy in 1975, joining the MOD(PE) Scientific Civil Service at the Royal Aircraft Establishment Bedford as an Aircraft Manager and Flight Trials Officer specialising in the research and development of Airborne Sensors and Electro Optics on behalf of the Royal Signals and Radar Establishment Malvern.
 Early work on helicopter sensors involved early infra-red detector research, and datalink, terrain warning radar and novel rotor blade radar research and development.
 Later work involved the installation of a Tornado cockpit and ejector seat into the cabin of a Viscount aircraft to research and develop the Tornado IR Reconnaissance System, and flight trials of that system before delivery to service for Test and Evaluation.